Crash Tested Dog Seat Belt Study | The Science of Pet Safety

 Frontal Collisions

-🧠 Most common (62% of accidents)
+🧠 Most common (around 62% of accidents)

 💥 Primary risk: Your dog slamming forward and hitting hard surfaces